particle-iot/docs/src/content/reference/firmware.md

 ### setSpeed()

 Sets the I2C clock speed.
 This is an optional call (not from the original Arduino specs.) and must be called once before calling begin().
-The default I2C clock speed is 100KHz.
+The default I2C clock speed is 100KHz and the maximum clock speed is 400KHz.

 ```C++
 // SYNTAX